-Current scheduled events and classes from RCO Academy Organ School are listed below.
-All players are welcome, regardless of age or aspiration: you don’t have to be a member of the RCO, or be having lessons with an RCO Academy Organ School teacher, to attend one of these classes.
+Current RCO classes are listed below.
+All players are welcome, regardless of age or aspiration: you don’t have to be a member of the RCO, or be having lessons with an RCO accredited teacher, to attend one of these classes.

-Most sessions are limited to 6 active participants, to maximise hands-on tuition; when a class is full we may sometimes take observers, hold a waiting list or run a second event (either the same day or at a later date), depending on circumstances.
+Most sessions are limited to 6 active participants to maximise hands-on tuition; when a class is full we may sometimes take observers, hold a waiting list or run a second event (either the same day or at a later date), depending on circumstances.
 Observers pay a greatly reduced fee: click on the Book Online button for the relevant class to see what this is.

 If you have a question about these classes, please e-mail the College at firstname.lastname@example.org